Make the most of your year in the US... | 充分利用妳/你在美国的這一年....

 Student Clubs and Organizations | 学生社团和团体组织

 PLU has a lot of student clubs and organizations!
 Clubs are student-run organizations around identities (like the Black Student Union and the Asian-Pacific Islanders Association) or activities/interests (like the Art Club and the PLU Gamer’s Guild).
-Organizations are groups managed by a PLU department, like our student media groups and the Bike Co-op.
+Organizations are groups managed by a PLU department, like our student media groups.
 Clubs and organizations put on a lot of fun events across campus and beyond.

 Student Activities Board